 So whether the weather be glorious or horrid, there are plenty of free things to do in York.
 I hope that one of these appeals to you.

 And If you do wish to pay to visit attractions in York.
-Read here about my perfect day trip to York, and some of the other attraction you can pay to visit.
+Read here about my perfect day trip to York, and some of the other attractions you can pay to visit.

 Fancy some other free places to visit in West Yorkshire?
 Why not see my post on Free Things To Do In Leeds?